slbailey/Retrovue/docs/domain/PlaylogEvent.md

 ## Contract / interface

-BroadcastPlaylogEvent is managed by SQLAlchemy with the following fields:
+PlaylogEvent is managed by SQLAlchemy with the following fields:

 - **id** (Integer, primary key): Unique identifier for relational joins and foreign key references
 - **uuid** (UUID, required, unique): Stable external identifier used for audit, cross-domain tracing, and as-run logs
 - **channel_id** (Integer, required, foreign key): Reference to Channel
 - **asset_uuid** (UUID, required, foreign key): Reference to Asset UUID (primary key) - points to a resolved concrete asset.
 VirtualAssets are already expanded by ScheduleDay time, so this always references a concrete asset, not a VirtualAsset container.
-- **schedule_day_id** (UUID, optional, foreign key): Reference to BroadcastScheduleDay - each entry maps to a ScheduleDay for traceability
+- **schedule_day_id** (UUID, optional, foreign key): Reference to ScheduleDay - each entry maps to a ScheduleDay for traceability
 - **start_utc** (DateTime(timezone=True), required): Event start time in UTC
 - **end_utc** (DateTime(timezone=True), required): Event end time in UTC
 - **broadcast_day** (Text, required): Broadcast day label in "YYYY-MM-DD" format
 - **created_at** (DateTime(timezone=True), required): Record creation timestamp

-BroadcastPlaylogEvent has indexes on channel_id, start_utc, broadcast_day, and asset_uuid for efficient playout queries.
+PlaylogEvent has indexes on channel_id, start_utc, broadcast_day, and asset_uuid for efficient playout queries.

 ## Execution model

-ScheduleService generates BroadcastPlaylogEvent records as the output of the scheduling process.
+ScheduleService generates PlaylogEvent records as the output of the scheduling process.
 These events represent the final playout schedule that will be executed by ChannelManager and reflect **exact wall-clock timestamps derived from ScheduleDay**.
 VirtualAssets are already expanded by ScheduleDay time, so PlaylogEvents reference only concrete assets.

 **EPG Relationship:** The EPG is just a coarser view of these same scheduling decisions.
 EPG entries are derived from PlaylogEvent records but show broader time blocks rather than precise asset timing.

 **Generation Lineage: Plan → Day → Playlog**

-PlaylogEvents originate from resolved [BroadcastScheduleDay](ScheduleDay.md) records, which themselves are built from [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+PlaylogEvents originate from resolved [ScheduleDay](ScheduleDay.md) records, which themselves are built from [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
 If multiple plans are active, priority resolves overlapping Zones.
 The lineage is:

 ```
 SchedulePlans (with Zones and Patterns, priority resolves overlapping Zones)
     ↓
-BroadcastScheduleDay (resolved, immutable daily schedule; primary expansion point for Programs→episodes and VirtualAssets→assets)
+ScheduleDay (resolved, immutable daily schedule; primary expansion point for Programs→episodes and VirtualAssets→assets)
     ↓
-BroadcastPlaylogEvent (finalized instructions with start_utc, end_utc, and resolved asset_uuid)
+PlaylogEvent (finalized instructions with start_utc, end_utc, and resolved asset_uuid)
 ```

 **Detailed Generation Process:**

 1. **Plan Resolution**: ScheduleService resolves active [SchedulePlans](SchedulePlan.md) for channels and dates (top-level input defining channel programming).
 Multiple plans are layered using priority resolution, where more specific plans override generic ones.
 Plans define Zones (time windows) and Patterns (ordered lists of Program references). **Zones + Patterns resolve to assets.**

-2. **Schedule Day Creation**: Creates [BroadcastScheduleDay](ScheduleDay.md) records from plans (priority resolves overlapping Zones).
+2. **Schedule Day Creation**: Creates [ScheduleDay](ScheduleDay.md) records from plans (priority resolves overlapping Zones).
 ScheduleDays are built from the plan's Zones, Patterns, and Programs, containing:
    - Resolved asset selections (concrete assets from Zones + Patterns resolving to assets).
 ScheduleDay is the primary expansion point where Programs → concrete episodes and VirtualAssets → real assets. **VirtualAssets are already expanded by ScheduleDay time.**
    - Exact wall-clock times computed from Zone time windows and Pattern repeating behavior, snapped to the channel's Grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`)
    - Playback instructions derived from the Programs (episode policies, playback rules, operator intent)

-3. **Playlog Generation**: Generates BroadcastPlaylogEvent records from the resolved [ScheduleDay](ScheduleDay.md).
+3. **Playlog Generation**: Generates PlaylogEvent records from the resolved [ScheduleDay](ScheduleDay.md).
 Each PlaylogEvent is a finalized instruction containing:
    - **Exact wall-clock timestamps** (`start_utc`, `end_utc`) derived directly from the schedule day's resolved times
    - A resolved asset reference (`asset_uuid`) from the schedule day's asset selections - **always points to a concrete asset** (VirtualAssets are already expanded by ScheduleDay time)
    - Mapping to the ScheduleDay (`schedule_day_id`) for traceability